Zergleb/UnityNotes/SpaceShooterNotes.md

 Can click on the label of the field and drag the value and have it update in real time in the Inspector view(When I say label I mean the label "Z" for example in transform rather than the input box for "Z")

 Unity 5 has a default skybox in the lighting tab, to remove the skybox you must go there rather than the camera.

+Unity 5 Ambient light is now handled in the lighting tab.
+Ambient light gives a small amount of light on all things regardless of light settings.